5 top parks for stargazing in South Australia

 South Australia’s national parks have such beautiful landscapes, it’s easy to forget to look up and feast your eyes on the astronomical delights of the night sky.

-Australia faces the Milky Way and therefore star gazers can see 100 times more stars than they could in the Northern
+Australia faces the Milky Way and therefore star gazers can see 100 times more stars than they could in the Northern Hemisphere.

-obstructs stars and you need to find the darkest spots to uncover the brightest twinkling lights.
+And in South Australia, we’re perfectly placed.
+It doesn’t take us long to escape the light pollution compared to bigger cities.
+Light pollution obstructs stars and you need to find the darkest spots to uncover the brightest twinkling lights.

 So, where are some of the best parks to camp and stargaze in South Australia?
 Check out these five spots and start planning your date with the stars.

 1. Lincoln National Park

 Lincoln National Park on the Eyre Peninsula is the perfect spot to set up camp and stargaze over the coast.
 The campgrounds in Lincoln National Park have easy access to beaches, bays and walking trails, making them an ideal base to explore the park’s natural features during the day, followed by stargazing at night.